clij/clij2/reference.md

 ## boundingBox

 Determines the bounding box of all non-zero pixels in a binary image.
-The positions will be stored in a new row of ImageJs Results table in the column 'BoundingBoxX', 'BoundingBoxY', 'BoundingBoxWidth' and 'BoundingBoxHeight' in case of 2D images.
-If you pass over a 3D image stack, also columns 'BoundingBoxZ' and 'BoundingBoxDepth' will be given.
+The positions will be stored in a new row of ImageJs Results table in the column 'BoundingBoxX', 'BoundingBoxY', 'BoundingBoxZ', 'BoundingBoxWidth', 'BoundingBoxHeight' 'BoundingBoxDepth'.In case of 2D images Z and depth will be zero.

 Parameters (macro):
 Image source